jdaehne/backupper/README.md

 ### Backup by crontab:
-If you want to schedule your backup via a crontab just call the script with the get values like: modx-backup.php?mysql=1&files=1&folder=backup&cron=1
+If you want to schedule your backup via crontab just call the script with the get values like: modx-backup.php?mysql=1&files=1&folder=backup&cron=1

 ### Environment: